Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.

 About your qualifying ratio

-The second number in the ratio is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing